tataNinja/a-gifting-oasis/README.md

 Simply open [Lovable](https://lovable.dev/projects/77af5fe5-9ca3-4007-8a04-269c50682949) and click on Share -> Publish.

+## Packaging for Shopify

+Run `npm run package:theme` to build the site and create `shopify_theme.zip`.
+Upload this zip file to Shopify as a theme.
+Products can be exported with `npm run export:shopify` which generates `shopify_products.csv`.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!